-Prerequisite: Spanish 5 with a grade of "C" or better, or the appropriate skill levels achieved in Spanish 5.
+Lecture 5 hours.
+Prerequisite: Spanish 5 with a grade of "C" or better.
 Recommended for native speakers and Spanish majors.

 Advanced performance-based course whose major purpose is critical thinking and communicating.
 The five basic skills emphasized in this course are Listening, Speaking, Reading and Writing and cultural and literary awareness.
 Students expand their ability to perform the functions developed in Levels I-IV as well as to develop the ability to understand literary issues, engage in close conversations with a critical mind, compare and contrast, explain and support an opinion and idea and convince and persuade.
 This class content embraces concepts of broader cultural significance, including issues, such as environment, human rights, abstract ideas concerning art, literature, politics and society.
 This class is conducted in Spanish.